Harold Liebmann 1895 -1960

 A page from Lola's scrapbook with many of the places where Harold and Lola performed together.

-At some point around 1929-1930 Harold and Lola devised a dance routine which was to be their staple for the next two decades.
+By 1929 or 1930 Harold and Lola had devised a dance routine that was to be their staple for the next two decades.
 The earliest performance of the Dance of the Cobra (Snake, Python, etc.) took place at the Ambassador Hotel in Paris in 1931.
-Remarkably, they may have performed in 1931 on early British television, and indeed they had a well-documented history of television performances all the way through to rebroadcasts of the Ed Sullivan Show 1992, thirty-two years after Harold's death.
+Remarkably, they may have performed in 1931 on early British television, and indeed they had a well-documented history of television performances all the way through to rebroadcasts of the Ed Sullivan Show 1992, thirty-two years after Harold's death in 1960.

 By 1932 Harold and Lola were established as dancers and performers in Europe and England, and made their first trip to America aboard the S/S France in August of 1932.
 In 1933 they were back performing in England and returned to New York in 1933 to perform under the auspices of the famous impresario, Clifford Fischer, who remained their friend and employer for almost a decade.